-Travel neck pillows are available in various different shapes.
-Generally the most common ones are U shaped, but can also be found in other shapes such as a J or in the form of a large arch which goes over a shoulder.
-Traditionally they rest on top of ones shoulders and support behind the neck and either side of the head.
-This clever U shaped design is to stop the head from rolling side to side or falling forwards whilst catching up on sleep on those long journeys.
-In regards to the head rolling forwards this is dependent on the level of chin support which is provided.
-For this, the old school U shaped pillow does the job pretty well, however in order to further prevent forward head roll and provide better chin support, leading manufacturers have recently adopted a furthermore effective J shape.
+Travel neck pillows are available in various shapes.
+Generally, the most common ones are U shaped, but can also be found in other shapes such as a J or in the form of a large arch which goes over a shoulder.
+Traditionally they rest on top of one’s shoulders and support behind the neck and either side of the head.
+This clever U shaped design is to stop the head from rolling side to side or falling forwards while catching up on sleep on those long journeys.
+In regards to the head rolling forwards, this is dependent on the level of chin support which is provided.
+For this, the old school U shaped pillow does the job pretty well, however, to further prevent forward head roll and provide better chin support, leading manufacturers have recently adopted a furthermore effective J shape.

 Various Filling Types

 The filling is an important factor for some.
 A few different kinds exist, but most commonly it’s either memory foam, polyester fiber or air.
-Due to its unique conforming nature which molds around the neck, shoulders and head, whilst providing a reassuringly firm support, memory foam does the job very well and is much cheaper than it once was some years ago.
+Due to its unique conforming nature which molds around the neck, shoulders, and head, while providing reassuringly firm support, memory foam does the job very well and is much cheaper than it once was some years ago.

 Size & Weight

-The various sizes for a travel neck pillow isn’t consistent as they are in mattresses for example, and nor are they defined in categories such as Standard, Queen or King.
-Instead each one should have its own dimensions listed separately as part of the specification.
-In general the adult U shaped pillow is an average of 10″ x 12″ in length and width, and approx 3-5″ in height.
+The various sizes for a travel neck pillow aren’t consistent as they are in bed sizes for example, and nor are they defined in categories such as Standard, Queen, or King.
+Instead, each one should have its dimensions listed separately as part of the specification.
+In general, the adult U shaped pillow is an average of 10″ x 12″ in length and width, and approx 3-5″ in height.
 A kids version is much smaller and averages around 9″ x 9″ length and width and 3″ height.

-As you can see from the above the different variants in design are each tailored for slightly different types of usage, for example some are good for airplane flight, whilst others for camping.
-Hopefully our five travel pillow reviews are enough for you to at least narrow down one as we have included different brands, types, uses, and price ranges too.
-However, if you still need further information or help on any of the above please feel free to contact us, we’d love to help.
+As you can see from the above the different variants in design are each tailored for slightly different types of usage, for example, some are good for a long haul airplane flight, while others for camping.
+Hopefully, our five travel pillow reviews are enough for you to at least narrow down one as we have included different brands, types, uses, and price ranges too.
+However, if you still need further information or help on any of the above, please feel free to contact us, we’d love to help.